enkore/zm-aidect/README.md

 ### Testing changes

-You can also run `zm-aidect --test <MONITOR-ID>`, which will go through the startup, perform a single inference to ensure the process works, trigger an event, and exit.
+You can also run `zm-aidect test <MONITOR-ID>`, which will go through the startup, perform a single inference to ensure the process works, trigger an event, and exit.
 Some diagnostics will be printed as well, like if and which hardware accelerator is used by zm-aidect.
 This can be used to confirm that the settings are applied as wanted.

-Run `zm-aidect --event=12345` to have zm-aidect analyze the given event as-if it were watching live, using the current settings of the monitor the event belongs to.
+Run `zm-aidect event [--monitor=ID] <EVENT-ID>` to have zm-aidect analyze the given event as-if it were watching live, using the current settings of the monitor the event belongs to.
 Detections will be printed,  no triggering takes place.
 This can be used to verify that aidect does (not) detect something you (don't) want to detect without getting up.
+If you let zm-aidect analyze one monitor and trigger another, then you can use the `--monitor` option here to have zm-aidect use the correct monitor for reading the zone configuration.

 ## Performance